Autodesk Animator: Reception

 Animator Studio attempted to do more than previous versions of the program, yet it had limited success.
-It also lost the ergonomic fluidity that the DOS versions had.
+It also lost the ergonomic fluidity that the DOS versions had and was overshadowed by Toonz in terms of features and functionality.
 Animator Pro, though, was by far the most useful, and was exceptionally fast compared with today's animation programs.

-The program worked so well and had enough of an impact, that it convinced James Cameron that CGI could create a character in his next film, Terminator 2: Judgment Day; Autodesk did advertisement with this.
+The program worked so well and had enough of an impact, that it convinced James Cameron that CGI can create a character in his next film, Terminator 2: Judgment Day; Autodesk did advertisement with this.

 There were also books written about Animator for instance "Inside Autodesk Animator: The Complete Guide to Animation on a PC" by New Riders Publishing in 1990.